21 Twitchy, Itchy Explanations for Why Your Scalp Itches

 A too-tight ponytail

 Like ringworm, wearing a ponytail can cause both hair loss and scalp itching.
 “Wearing your hair up all day, or in overly tight or heavy hairstyles such as braids, buns, extensions, and weaves, can tug on the hair follicles, causing stress and scarring over time, leading to hair thinning and hair loss,” Dr. Shainhouse says.
 “However, this styling also pulls the hairs and surrounding nerves and muscles in an unnatural direction, leaving your scalp sore and sometimes itchy when you let your hair down.”
 Dr. Shainhouse’s simple solution?
 Stick to looser styles, keep hair in tighter styles only for short periods, and vary your hairstyles throughout the week.
-Learn more of the 17 hair myths that are ruining your hair.

 Another cause of both scalp-itch and hair loss is alopecia areata.
 Dr. Zeichner explains alopecia areata as a condition where your immune system “gets angry at your hair, producing cells that attack it.”
 Patients may develop small bald spots, or in severe cases, experience complete hair loss.
 One of the earliest signs of alopecia areata is itching of the scalp.
 So, Dr. Zeichner suggests that if your scalp itching is accompanied by hair loss that can’t be explained by ringworm or an up-do (aka traction alopecia), make sure to visit a board-certified dermatologist for evaluation.
+These are the 10 other itches you should never scratch.

 Another unusual reason for scalp itchiness is sarcoidosis, according to Dr. Klein.
 Sarcoidosis is the growth of tiny collections of inflammatory cells (granulomas) in different parts of your body.
 Doctors believe sarcoidosis results from the body’s immune system responding to an unknown substance, most likely something inhaled from the air.
 Someone with an itchy scalp should not assume they have sarcoidosis, however, unless other symptoms are present, including: